node-red/node-red-nodes/CONTRIBUTING.md

 Please ensure you follow the coding standards used through-out the existing code base.
 Some basic rules include:

- - all files must have the Apache license in the header.
  - indent with 4-spaces, no tabs.
 No arguments.
  - opening brace on same line as `if`/`for`/`function` and so on, closing brace on its own line.